Censorship in Spain: 2017 Catalan independence referendum

 During the days before the 2017 Catalan independence referendum, the Civil Guard closed the official website of the referendum by order of the High Court of Justice of Catalonia.
 It also closed or blocked multiple alternative domains, official and non official.
 It blocked the main gateway of the InterPlanetary File System (IPFS), gateway.ipfs.io, which was being used to access the blocked websites.

 On 20 September the Civil Guard entered the headquarters of the Fundació puntCat, which administers the top-level domain .cat, and arrested the director of IT, Pep Masoliver.
 The Internet Society and the Electronic Frontier Foundation denounced the mandate for domain name registrars to exercise Internet censorship tasks.

 By 27 September, more than 140 websites related to the referendum were blocked.
 On 11 October, the official website of the Assemblea Nacional Catalana organization, assemblea.cat, was blocked.

 Other cases

 In 2000, the Spanish Data Protection Agency initiated a process against the Association Against Torture.
 This association published annual reports on torture cases in Spain and published them in their website, hosted by Nodo50.
 The website closed to avoid a fine of up to 100 millions of pesetas for publishing the names of police agents and prison officials denounced for torture cases.
 Despite the closure, multiple websites hosted in other countries replicated the content, which remains accessible.

+Since 2020, the Canadian pro-abortion non-profit Women on Web has been censored by various Spanish ISPs in order to prevent access by Spanish residents.

+In July 2024, the socialist government leaded by Pedro Sánchez presented a plan to limit internet access to certain sites (initially, pornographic in nature) using a token system, based on monthly renovation under government approval, allowing for a limited amount of access to the targeted websites.